oda-hub/dispatcher-container/README.md

-This is dispatcher container integration
+This is dispatcher container integration.